Energy companies reviewed: Scottish Power

 It was the fourth energy company to announce price rises in October 2012, introducing average increases of 7% for both gas and electricity prices.
 Back in January 2012, it was the last of the ‘big six’ suppliers to announce it would lower gas prices by 5%.

-The graph below shows how Scottish Power’s standard (also known as variable) tariff changed over a three-year period.
+The graph below shows how the cost of Scottish Power’s standard (also known as variable) tariff changed over a three-year period.